veilchen-web/veilchen/docs/plugindev.rst

 Plugin API
 ==========

-:class:`Plugin` is not a real class (you cannot import it from :mod:`bottle`) but an interface that plugins are expected to implement.
+:class:`Plugin` is not a real class (you cannot import it from :mod:`veilchen`) but an interface that plugins are expected to implement.
 Bottle accepts any object of any type as a plugin, as long as it conforms to the following API.

 .. class:: Plugin(object)